corda/corda-docs/content/en/docs/corda-os/4.6/running-a-node.md

 Depending on the versions of Corda and of the CorDapps used, database migration scripts might need to run before a node is able to start.
 For more information, see [Database management](node-database.md).

+From Corda 4.6, if you need to initialise or migrate the node's database schema objects, you need to run the `run-migration-scripts` sub-command.
+See [Node command-line options](node-commandline.md) for details.

 ## Stability of the Corda Node